 - You don’t have to condense your menu.
 A QR code fits on a minimal QR code template.
 QR code menus themselves don’t have the same real estate restraints a physical single use menu has.
 They live online and can be as extensive as you want.

 - They’re easier for guests to navigate than paper menus.
 Take a quick look at how to scan a QR code and how to run a QR code test to see how easy they are to use.
 A QR code menu is specifically designed for the device scanning it: a mobile device.
 Because QR code menus are optimized for mobile, they’re easier to navigate.
 Guests can flip through categorized tabs and alphabetized items, and they can even search by keyword or menu item.
+Digital menus also open up web accessibility for you, which increases your menu's visibility to a huge market segment.
+The right technology company can even get you an ADA compliant QR code menu right out of the, which saves money on ADA remediation.

 - They’re easier for guests to find than paper menus.
 If you want your digital menu to show up in Google, it can.
 That makes it easy for potential diners to discover you.
 They can even be propped up a table tent; QR codes on tables are a great way to get in front of guests.